etf-pdx/chocan-db/README.md

 Then run "make" which will run the makefile present in the src directory This will compile the binary executable.
 It will be named "output".
 Type ./output to begin executing the program in the terminal.

+For more information about this software, please read the documents in the "doc" folder.